AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/fastly-caching-is-not-working-on-magento-cloud.md

 1. Ensure Fastly CDN is selected.
 1. Click on Fastly Configuration.
 Ensure the Fastly Service ID and Fastly API token are entered (your Fastly credentials).
 Verify you have the correct credentials entered for the Staging and Production environment.
 Click Test credentials to help.
 1. Edit your composer.json and ensure the Fasty module is included with version.
 This file has all modules listed with versions.

-    * In the “require” section, you should have "fastly/magento2": <version number>
+    * In the "require" section, you should have "fastly/magento2": `<version number>`
-    * In the “repositories” section, you should have:
+    * In the "repositories" section, you should have:

     ```clike
     "fastly-magento2": {    "type": "vcs",    "url": "https://github.com/fastly/fastly-magento2.git"    }
     ```

 1. If you use Configuration Management, you should have a configuration file.
 Edit the app/etc/config.app.php (2.0, 2.1) or app/etc/config.php (2.2) file and make sure the setting `'Fastly_Cdn' => 1` is correct.
 The setting should not be `'Fastly_Cdn' => 0` (meaning disabled).If you enabled Fastly, delete the configuration file and run the bin/magento magento-cloud:scd-dump command to update.
 For a walk-through of this file, see [Example of managing system-specific settings](http://devdocs.magento.com/guides/v2.2/cloud/live/sens-data-initial.html) in our developer documentation.

 If the module is not installed, you need to install in an [Integration environment](https://support.magento.com/hc/en-us/articles/360043032152-Integration-Environment-enhancement-request-Pro-and-Starter) branch and deployed to Staging and Production.
 See [Set up Fastly](http://devdocs.magento.com/guides/v2.1/cloud/access-acct/fastly.html) for instructions in our developer documentation.